dotdc/dotdc.github.io/content/about.md

 sidebar = false
 +++

-My name is David Calvert, I'm a DevOps Engineer working remotely from the south of France.\
+My name is David Calvert, I'm a Site Reliability Engineer working remotely from the south of France.\
-I'm currently focused on Observability, Reliability and Security aspects of Kubernetes clusters running on AWS.
+I'm currently focused on Observability, Reliability and Security aspects of Kubernetes clusters.

 ❤️ Open Source \
 ✍️ Blogger \